jarrett/ns-embed-example/README.md

 historical reasons.)
 Each question belongs to exactly one context.
 Each context can own number of questions.

-Contexts and questions are written in the standard languages of the Web: HTML, JS, and CSS.
+Contexts and questions are written in the standard languages of the web: HTML, JS, and CSS.
 Each context and each question is a single web page.
-Like any other web page, it consists of a single HTML file and any number of associated assets, such as images, CSS files, and JS files.
+Like any other web page, it consists of a single HTML file and associated assets such as images, CSS files, and JS files.
 The HTML file and its assets are grouped together into a folder layout.
 For example, a typical context folder might be structured like this:

     context-name
     |-- context.html
-     -- assets
+    |-- assets
         |-- css
         |   |-- bootstrap.css
-        |    -- buttons.css
+        |   |-- buttons.css
         |-- img
         |   |-- background.png
-        |    -- baseball.png
+        |   |-- baseball.png
-         -- js
+        |-- js
             |-- jquery.js
-             -- math.js
+            |-- math.js

 Although contexts and questions start out as separate web pages, they merge together in a process called *compilation*.
 This produces a single web page featuring the content from